geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Geohot** [00:23:22]
 I think POW should be an op and rewritten.
-Yeah, well, I mean, because like POW is the...
+Yeah, well, I mean, because like POW is the..
 There's like a math term for that.
 Like what ADD becomes MUL, it's like MUL becomes POW.
-Like operator...
+Like operator..
-yeah but it's called like it's called like operator weakening when you go from like i don't know maybe this is just like MUL to SHIFT or something but either way it's like ADD is to MUL is MUL is to POW uh and then...
+yeah but it's called like it's called like operator weakening when you go from like i don't know maybe this is just like MUL to SHIFT or something but either way it's like ADD is to MUL is MUL is to POW uh and then..

 **Chenyu** [00:23:50]
 yeah you see you see that in the const's folding we fold the prod into like one so.